bylexus/gphotos-sync/README.md

 * [ ] Extract photo metadata from google api and embed them as EXIF data
 * [ ] Extract GPS data: Unfortunately, it seems that those are NOT available through the Photos API.
 It _may_ be a possibility to use Google Drive: https://www.labnol.org/code/20059-image-exif-and-location
+* [ ] Improve logging and error handling: Separate errors on stderr, use a logger
+* [ ] Sync back: Upload changed / missing photos to Google Photos
+* [ ] make "releases" infrastructure to publish pre-compiled binaries

 If you have any more ideas what this tool should be able to do, please drop me an issue or a note.